Get Going Guide (2026)

 Green Lights

-• Communication leaves you calmer, not more anxious
+• Has a communication style that leaves you calmer, not more anxious.

 Red Flags

-• Vague billing or heavy staffing without reason
+• Uses vague billing or heavy staffing without reason.

 It’s okay to switch once if you must.
 More than twice and it looks like you’re the problem.
 Do it early, never right before trial.